johnjohn2410/Swarm-Robot-Trajectory-Database/README.md

 Run the database setup script:
 This will create robot.db and populate it. python3 setup_database.py

 (Use python instead of python3 if that's how your system is configured, especially on Windows.)
 Run the query and analysis script:
 This will print the results of Tasks 3 & 4 to the console. python3 query_tasks.py

----

-This README now includes:
-*   The ERD and Schema for Task 1.
-*   A description of Task 2 and a sample of its console output for confirmation.
-*   The SQL queries and the exact console output you provided for Tasks 3 and 4 (including the bonus).
-*   Clear instructions on how to set up and run the project.

-This should be suitable for your submission.